Science and Project Planning for the Forward Physics Facility in Preparation for the 2024-2026 European Particle Physics Strategy Update: Executive Summary

 {\bf The Facility:} An extensive site selection study has been conducted by the CERN Civil Engineering group.
 The resulting site is shown in \cref{fig:ExecutiveSummaryMap}.
 This location is shielded from the ATLAS interaction point (IP) by over 200 m of concrete and rock, providing an ideal location to search for rare processes and very weakly interacting particles.
 Vibration, radiation, and safety studies have shown that the FPF can be constructed independently of the LHC without interfering with LHC operations.
 A core sample, taken along the location of the 88 m-deep shaft to provide information about the geological conditions, has confirmed that the site is suitable for construction.
 Studies of LHC-generated radiation have concluded that the facility can be safely accessed with appropriate controls during beam operations.
 Flexible, safe access will allow the construction and operation of FPF experiments to be fully independent of the LHC, greatly simplifying schedules and budgets.
 In fact, experiments can be constructed and modified in the cavern while the LHC beam is on and other experiments are taking data, allowing a flexible program that can respond quickly to the latest developments and discoveries in particle physics and beyond.

 {\bf The Experiments:} The FPF is uniquely suited to explore physics in the forward region because it will house a diverse set of experiments based on different detector technologies and optimized for particular physics goals.
 The proposed experiments are shown in \cref{fig:ExecutiveSummaryMap} and include \begin{itemize} \itemsep{-0.05in} \item FASER2, a magnetic tracking spectrometer, designed to search for light and weakly-interacting states, including new force carriers, sterile neutrinos, axion-like particles, and dark sector particles, and to distinguish $\nu$ and $\bar{\nu}$ charged current scattering in the upstream detectors. \item FASER$\nu$2, an on-axis emulsion detector, with pseudorapidity range $\eta > 8.4$, that will detect $\sim 10^6$ neutrinos at TeV energies with unparalleled spatial resolution, including several thousands of tau neutrinos, among the least studied of all the known particles. \item FLArE, a 10-ton-scale, noble liquid, fine-grained time projection chamber that will detect neutrinos and search for light dark matter with high kinematic resolution, wide dynamic range and good particle-identification capabilities. \item FORMOSA, a detector composed of scintillating bars, with world-leading sensitivity to millicharged particles across a large range of masses. \end{itemize} {\bf Cost and Timeline:} All of the planned experiments are relatively small, low cost, require limited R\&D, and can be constructed in a timely way.
-A Class 4 cost estimate for the Facility by the CERN engineering and technical teams is 35 MCHF for the construction of the new shaft and cavern.
+A Class 4 cost estimate\footnote{According to international standards of conventional construction, a Class 4 estimate has a range of -30$\%$ to +50$\%$ around the point estimate~\cite{CEcosting}.} for the Facility by the CERN engineering and technical teams is 35 MCHF for the construction of the new shaft and cavern and $\mathcal{O}$(10MCHF) for the installation of infrastructure and services.
 Cost estimates for the experiments range from 2 MCHF for FORMOSA to 15 MCHF for FASER$\nu$2, as detailed in this report.
 The FPF requires no modifications to the LHC and will support a sustainable experimental program, without additional power consumption for the beam beyond the existing LHC program.